MohammadAdnan652/AI-Based-Crop-Health-Monitoring-Disease-Detection-Platform/prompt.md

 - MongoDB or PostgreSQL

+Preferred:

+- MongoDB for flexible and scalable agricultural data storage
+- PostgreSQL for structured relational database management

 ---

-## Security and Validation Requirements
+# Security and Validation Requirements

 Ensure: